 Organic industrial waste from food processing and slaughterhouses, food waste from restaurants and homes, manure collected from livestock, as well as energy crops can be digested in anerobic conditions in reactor tanks, also called fermentation towers.
 The output from this biomass digestion process is biogas, a mixture of methane (CH4), carbon dioxide (CO2), water and trace hydrogen sulfide (H2S).
-The entire process involves gas creation, cleansing, storage (tank or bag-type accumulator), and ultimately the use of biogas as a fuel source for heating or generating electricity.
+The entire process involves gas creation, cleansing, storage (tank or bag-type accumulator), and ultimately the use of biogas, also known as renewable natural gas or RNG, as a fuel source for heating or generating electricity.
 A ground flare is an integral part of the safety system for the process.
 Measuring biogas flow at several points in the system provides operators with critical information for optimal gas production, control, safety and reporting.

 Biogas applications present several challenges in selecting the proper flow meter: